 The IDP, being prepared cooperatively and adopted by Bylaw by each of the participating municipalities, is a high level statutory land use planning document.
-Municipal Development Plans (MDPs) and Area Structure Plans (ASPs) provide more detailed and specific policy guidance for decisions on land use and development within their respective municipality.
+Municipal Development Plans (MDPs) and Area Structure Plans (ASPs), provide more detailed and specific policy guidance for decisions on land use and development within their respective municipality.
 This IDP provides high level policy direction but defers to the more detailed statutory plans and policies where those exist.
 The IDP incorporates policies for coordinating development adjacent to the boundaries between the two municipalities.

 The IDP, MDP, and ASPs must be consistent with one another, and all must be consistent with the corresponding Regional Plan.
 The policy direction outlined in these statutory plans informs the regulations and rules regarding appropriate land uses, and subdivision and development criteria detailed in the Land Use Bylaw (LUB) of each municipality.
-As well as non-statutory plans such as Outline Plans, Conceptual Schemes, Master Plans, and guidelines.